-GENERAL INFORMATION 1

-Matters to be voted on at the Annual Meeting 1

-QUESTIONS AND ANSWERS ABOUT THE PROXY MATERIALS AND ANNUAL 4

-MEETING 2

-1. Why did I receive a notice in the mail regarding the Internet availability of proxy materials instead of a f

-of materials?
-2

-2. What information does the notice contain?
-2

-3. What proposals will be voted on at the Annual Meeting?
-2

-4. Who can vote at the Annual Meeting?
-2 3 3

-5. How does the Board recommend I vote?
-3

-6. How do I hold my stock?
-7. How do I vote?
-3 3

-8. How many votes are required to transact business at the Annual Meeting?
-4

-9. If I submit a proxy by Internet or mail, how will my shares be voted?
-4

-10. If I am the beneficial owner of shares held in street name and do not provide voting instructions, can my

-broker still vote my shares? , 4

-11. How are votes counted?
-4

-12. How can I vote my shares in person at the Annual Meeting?
-5

-13. How can I revoke my proxy or change my vote?
-5

-14. Where and when will the voting results be available?
-5

-15. How can I view the stockholders list?
-5

-16. Who pays for the expenses of this proxy solicitation?
-5

-PROPOSAL 1: ELECTION OF DIRECTORS 6

-Recommendation of the Board 6

-Director Nominees 6

-Director Independence 8

-Board Leadership Structure 9

-Committees of the Board - Board Meetings 9

-Audit Committee 10

-Nominating and Corporate Governance Committee 10

-Compensation Committee Compensation Committee Interlocks and Insider Participation 10 11

-Director Compensation 11

--

-CORPORATE GOVERNANCE 13

-Corporate Governance Guidelines 13

-Board Effectiveness 13

-Code of Business Conduct 13

-Board Oversight of Risk Management Nomination of Directors 13 14

-Stockholder Recommendations for Director Candidates 14

-Stockholder Proposals for the 2018 Annual Meeting of Stockholders 16

-Communications with the Board 16

-EXECUTIVE OFFICERS 17

-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND

-MANAGEMENT 19

-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE 22
+GENERAL INFORMATION 1 Matters to be voted on at the Annual Meeting 1 QUESTIONS AND ANSWERS ABOUT THE PROXY MATERIALS AND ANNUAL MEETIN NG 2 Why did I receive a notice in the mail regarding the Internet availability of proxy materials instead of a ful of materials?
+What information does the notice contain?
+What proposals will be voted on at the Annual Meeting?
+What securities can be voted at the Annual Meeting?
+Who is entitled to vote at the Annual Meeting?
+How does the Board recommend I vote?
+How do I hold my stock?
+How many votes must be present to transact business at the Annual Meeting?
+If I submit a proxy by Internet or mail, how will my shares be voted?
+If I am the beneficial owner of shares held in street name and do not provide voting instructions, can my broker still vote my shares?
+How are votes counted?
+How can I vote my shares in person at the Annual Meeting?
+How can I change my vote or revoke a proxy?
+Where and when will the voting results be available?
+How can I view a list of record stockholders?
+Who pays for the expenses of this proxy solicitation?
+1 set 2 2 2 2 3 3 3 PROPOSAL 1: ELECTION OF DIRECTORS 6 Recommendation of the Board Director Nominees Director Independence Board Leadership Structure Committees of the Board - Board Meetings Audit Committee Nominating and Corporate Governance Committee Compensation Committee Compensation Committee Interlocks and Insider Participation Director Compensation 6 8 9 9 10 10 11 11 CORPORATE GOVERNANCE 13 Corporate Governance Guidelines Board Effectiveness Code of Business Conduct Board Oversight of Risk Management Nomination of Directors Stockholder Proposals and Director Nominations for the 2019 Annual Meeting of Stockholders Communications with the Board 13 13 13 13 14 15 16 EXECUTIVE OFFICERS 17 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 19 SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE 22

 COMPENSATION DISCUSSION AND ANALYSIS 23

 Summary 23

 Objectives of the Compensation Program 25

 Determination of Compensation 25

 Elements of our Named Executive Officers' Compensation and Benefits 26

 Compensation Committee Report 30

 Summary Compensation Table 31

-Grants of Plan-Based Awards During 2016 33

-Outstanding Equity Awards at December 31, 2016 33
+Outstanding Equity Awards at December 31, 2017 33

-Equity Awards Vested During the Year Ended December 31, 2016 35
+Equity Awards Vested During the Year Ended December 31, 2017 34

 Pension Benefits 35

 Nonqualified Defined Contribution and Other Nonqualified Deferred Compensation Plans 35

-Employment Agreements 35
+Employment Agreements Petential Payments Upon Termination or Change in Control 35 36

-Potential Payments Upon Termination or Change in Control 36
+Potential Payments Upon Termination or Change in Control 30

+RELATIONSHIPS AND RELATED PARTY TRANSACTIONS 38

+Transactions in Connection with our IPO 38

+February 2017 Coordinated Offering 44

+February 2018 Coordinated Offering 44

+Indemnification Agreements 44

-RELATIONSHIPS AND RELATED PARTY TRANSACTIONS Transactions in Connection with our IPO February 2017 Coordinated Offering Indemnification Agreements Corporate Hospitality Tent Review, Approval or Ratification of Transactions with Related Persons 38 38 44 44 44 45
+Corporate Hospitality Tent 45

+Review, Approval or Ratification of Transactions with Related Persons 45

 AUDIT COMMITTEE REPORT 46

-PROPOSAL 2: RATIFICATION OF THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP FOR THE FISCAL YEAR ENDING
+PROPOSAL 2: RATIFICATION OF THE APPOINTMENT OF

+PRICEWATERHOUSECOOPERS LLP FOR THE FISCAL YEAR ENDING

-DECEMBER 31, 2017 47
+DECEMBER 31, 2018 47

 Recommendation of the Board 47

 Fees Paid to the Independent Registered Public Accounting Firm 47

 Policy on Audit Committee Pre-Approval of Audit and Non-Audit Services 48

 ADDITIONAL INFORMATION 49

 Other Matters that May Come Before the Annual Meeting 49